MicroscopyGuy/PingBoard/README.md

 The plan is to incorporate a charting library and package this all up as a desktop application using Electron.

-One thing that is different about this pinging functionality is that it sends a configurable number of pings every time interval that the user selects.
-This results in an inherent summary across the inverval defined by the user.
+One thing that is different about this pinging functionality is that it sends a configurable number of pings every specified amount of time.
+This results in an inherent summary defined across the inverval of time specified by the user.

-What this means is that these PingGroupSummary objects have statistics that more expressively summarize what happened in that interval of time, while reducing clutter on the charts.
+What this means is that these PingGroupSummary objects have statistics that more expressively summarize what happened in that interval of time, and which will reduce chart clutter.

 The configurability of many aspects of pinging is already supported by the C# backend, including:
     A) Behavior: Responsiveness to TimeOuts, how many pings to send per group, etc